covid-policy-modelling/schemas/docs/output-minimal.md

 ### MinimalModelOutput.outputs

+an optional vector of outputs

 * **Type**: `number` `[]`
 * **Required**: No

 ### MinimalModelOutput.t

+a vector of times at which the model is run

 * **Type**: `number` `[]`
 * **Required**:  &#10003; Yes

 ### MinimalModelOutput.u

+a matrix of states

 * **Type**: `array` `[]`
 * **Required**:  &#10003; Yes